 Almost all children experience wetting or soiling accidents for various reasons during these training years.
 By age 5, a child’s neuromuscular system is developed to have bowel and bladder control; however 10% of children from age 5 to 7 continue to have regular day and night time accidents.
 This trend continues with 3% of children age 12, and 1% of children age 18 .

 Persistent wetting has emotional and psychological effects on both children and their parents.
 Parents report feeling frustrated, stressed, bothered, sad, and helpless when their children are not as physically capable as their peers to remain continent.
-Children can reports feelings of anxiety, embarrassment, and generally become less sociable .
+According to professionals like the ones at https://www.northraleighpediatrics.com/services/. children can reports feelings of anxiety, embarrassment, and generally become less sociable .
 So, why does persistent wetting occur?

 Children experiencing persistent wetting should be evaluated by a doctor for the following causes: